OpenNebula/marketplace-docs/source/service/vnf.rst

 Exclude Interfaces
 ~~~~~~~~~~~~~~~~~~

-To disable VNF on particular interface, you can use one of the following syntax:
+To disable VNF on a particular interface, you can use one of the following syntaxes:

 * **include**: name all interfaces where service should be enabled and skip the disabled interface(s)
 * **exclude**: prefix disabled interface(s) with ``!`` (e.g, ``!eth0``), rest available interfaces will be included automatically